shikharbahikmagar/laravel_job_board_api/README.md

             "password": "123456789"
         }

-        you will get a token use it to login (same as user login)
+        //you will get a token use it to login (same as user login)

 13. Login as a Employer

-        end point (method = post)
+        //end point (method = post)
         http://127.0.0.1:8000/api/employer/login

-        data example (use token)
+        //data example (use token)
             {
             "email": "shikharbahik5@gmail.com",
             "password": "123456789"
         }

-        after logged in you will get another token use it to do operations like posting job editing job details updateing job submission status
+        //after logged in you will get another token use it to do operations like posting job editing job details updateing job submission status

 14. post jobs

-        end point (method = post)
+        //end point (method = post)
         http://127.0.0.1:8000/api/employer/add-job

-        data example
+        //data example
         {
             "job_title": "java developer",
             "company_name": "abc", "location": "newroad, pokhara",